matheusfacure/python-causality-handbook/README.md

 # python-causality-handbook
 Studies teachings about causality in Python

 I like to think of this entire series is a tribute to Joshua Angrist, Alberto Abadie and Christopher Walters for their amazing Econometrics class.
 Most of the ideas here are taken from their classes at the American Economic Association.
-Watching them is what is keeping me sane during this though year of 2020.
+Watching them is what is keeping me sane during this tough year of 2020.
 * [Cross-Section Econometrics](https://www.aeaweb.org/conference/cont-ed/2017-webcasts)
 * [Mastering Mostly Harmless Econometrics](https://www.aeaweb.org/conference/cont-ed/2020-webcasts)